About the census : The census during the coronavirus pandemic

 At the ONS, our main concern is the safety of the public and our staff.
 We want everyone to be safely counted during the census.
 To do this, we’re making sure that our plans are always in line with the latest government safety guidelines.

 If you need help, we’ve got it covered.
-We will have an online help area on our website and offer help by phone, webchat, email, social media or text message.
+We have an online help area on our website and offer help by phone, webchat, email, social media or text message.

 We’re also encouraging people to get help from friends and family to complete their census.